hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 <details>
 <summary>Trie: Multiple Pattern Matching</summary>

-- Multiple Pattern Matching:
+- Multiple Patterns Matching:
     - Where do billions of string patterns (reads) match a string Text (reference genome)?
     - Input: A set of strings Patterns and a string Text
     - Output: All positions in Text where a string from Patterns appears as a substring
 - Implementation, Time Complexity and Operations:
+    - For a collection of strings *Patterns*, *Trie*(*Patterns*) is defined as follows:
+        - The trie has a single root node with indegree 0
+        - Each edge of *Trie*(*Patterns*) is labeled with a letter of the alphabet
+        - Edges leading out of a given node have distinct labels
+        - Every string in *Patterns* is spelled out by concatenating the letters along some path from the root downward
+        - Every path from the root to a leaf (i.e, node with outdegree 0), spells a string from *Patterns*
         - Trie Construction:
-    -           TrieConstruction(Texts):
+    -           TrieConstruction(Patterns):
-                    Trie = a graph consisting of a single node root for text in Texts
+                    Trie = a graph consisting of a single node root for pattern in Patterns
                         currentNode = root
-                        for currentSymbol in text:
+                        for currentSymbol in pattern:
                             if there is an outgoing edge from currentNode with label currentSymbol: currentNode = ending node of this edge
                             else: